Is your WordPress website infected with malicious codes?

 #8 Change Admin Username

 During WordPress installation, you should never choose “admin” as the username for your main administrator account.
 The reason is pretty simple.
-Its very easy to guess and using such username is easily approachable for hackers.
+It’s very easy to guess and using such a username is easily approachable for hackers.

 All they need to know is the password, and your entire site gets into the wrong hands.

-So by taking the first step to change the admin username to something which is hard to guess, you take next step towards your website security.
+So by taking the first step to change the admin username to something which is hard to guess, you take the next step toward your website security.

 #9 Change WordPress Database Prefix

 This is perhaps another important step to perform for securing a WordPress website.